Seatis/my-teaching-materials/tools-and-coding/knowledge-skills-cli.md

    - Tell the magnitude of highest possible stored numbers in Bit and Byte related measures, eg: 2 Bytes -> 65k
    - Explain how a DNS server works and its purpose
    - Tell if an IP address is valid
+ - Computer:
-   - Explain what a router does
+   - Explain how the CPU executes programs
+   - Understand memory addresses
+   - Explain the difference between Machine code and Source code
-   - Explain the mechanics of public key encryption
+   - Explain the difference between Comopiled languages and Interpreted Languages
-   - Describe hacking methods, specifically: DDos, Virus, Phising, Backfor
  - Use the Command Line to:
    - Traverse directories
    - Create, Copy, Move, Delete and Rename files and directories
    - Modify the content of a file
    - Know the basic command line usage of: `pwd`, `mkdir`, `rmdir`, `ls`, `cd`, `cp`, `mv`, `rm`, `touch`, `grep`, `echo`, `cat`, `sort`, `uniq`, `wc`
    - Describe `stdout`, `stderr`, redirection with `|` and `>>`
+   - Running programs with input and output files and different arguments
  - Have a basic understanding of Git (source control)
    - Explain the purpose of a "Repository"
    - Use STA stages of the git workflow, namely: add/remove, commit, push